Anato-Eini/Data-Structures/Graphs/README.md

 does _outgoingEdges (v)_.

-**To showcase each core concepts of different strategies for implementing graphs, we'll implement them using weighted undirected graph**
+**To showcase each core concepts of different strategies for implementing graphs, we'll implement them using undirected graph**